HOW IT WORKS

 Co-Mate’s second and most important function works by interacting with the ash in the fuel as it is released by the combustion process and carried into your chimney.
 In this high temperature environment, the Co-Mate particles break apart as they are heated.
-These particles then combine with the ash particles as they become hot and fluid.
+These particles then mix with the ash particles as they become hot and fluid.
 The combined materials then travel through the chimney as normal.

-The functional difference here is that the melting temperature of Co-Mate is much higher than the fusion temperature of the creosote, meaning that as the ash particles form and become molten, Co-Mate will remain solid throughout the entire process.
-Also importantly, Co-Mate at this stage will expand in volume, rather than melt.
+In fact, a steady application of Co-Mate will also neutralize the acidity of the ash, which reduces the potential for corrosion inside your chimney.
 Once present in the combustion process, Co-Mate will affect the entire combustion system from the flame through to the gases exiting the chimney, and everywhere in between.
-Almost every aspect of the combustion system is improved in some way – and these improvements are not subtle.
+Almost every aspect of the combustion system is improved in some way.